Rudolph J. Geist

 Most recently, in 2015, Mr. Geist co-founded Airwave Developers LLC (www.airwavedevelopers.com)

-, where he serves as Co-Managing Partner, and leads the company's development as a nationwide provider of site locations for wireless providers, serving the commercial real estate industry.
+, where he serves as President and CEO, and leads the company's development as a nationwide provider of site locations for wireless providers, serving the commercial real estate industry.
 Prior to founding SpectrumLink/Clearwire, Utopian, and Airwave Developers, Mr. Geist was Executive Vice President, General Counsel and Director of O1 Communications, Inc. (www.o1.com)

 , which he helped grow into a California statewide facilities-based telecommunications carrier within 12 months from inception.
 He is also the founder and Managing Partner of RJGLaw LLC (www.rjglawllc.com)